Editorial – September 2002

 In November, an official belonging to the Secret Police in Finland visits German troops in Estonia.
 He reports, that he had heard all male Jews in Estonia had been shot and while being asked how many Jews there were in Finland and he had answered 2000, the comment went ?Not for much longer?.

-I claim, that at least since 1942 the Finnish secret Police knew, what the fate of Jewish POWs in the hands of the Germans would be.
 The conception that Finland treated Jews well during WW II is thus only partially true.
 Jews not considered ?part of the Finnish people? were treated less well and as we saw, some were transferred to the Germans.

 Finland was not a haven for all POWs.
 True, the treatment improved after the end of 1942, but before that we witness transfers to Germany and harsh treatment.